Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators

 In \cref{sec:simultaneous_continuity}, we investigate the simultaneous continuity of the multiplication with respect to each of the six convergence structures.
 When there is simultaneous continuity, the adherence of a subalgebra is, of course, again a subalgebra.
-With only one exception (see \cref{res:Soad_is_alg_VL} and \cref{rem:Soad_is_alg}, below), we give (counter) examples to show that our conditions for the adherence of an algebra to be a subalgebra again are `sharp' in the sense as indicated above for \cref{sec:continuity_in_one_variable}.
+With only one exception (see \cref{res:Soad_is_alg_VL} and \cref{rem:Soad_is_alg}), we give (counter) examples to show that our conditions for the adherence of an algebra to be a subalgebra again are `sharp' in the sense as indicated above for \cref{sec:continuity_in_one_variable}.

 \cref{sec:equality_of_adherences} is dedicated to the equality of various adherences of vector sublattices and vector lattice subalgebras.
-It is also indicated there how representation theory in vector lattices leads quite naturally to the study of vector lattice subalgebras of the orthomorphisms (see the \cref{res:commutant_of_bounded_operators_is_lattice,res:commutant_of_order_continuous_operators_is_lattice}, below), thus motivating in more detail the special attention that is paid in \cite{deng_de_jeu_UNPUBLISHED:2020b} and in the present paper to the orthomorphisms.
+It is also indicated there how representation theory in vector lattices leads quite naturally to the study of vector lattice subalgebras of the orthomorphisms (see the \cref{res:commutant_of_bounded_operators_is_lattice,res:commutant_of_order_continuous_operators_is_lattice}), thus motivating in more detail the special attention that is paid to the orthomorphisms in \cite{deng_de_jeu:2021} and in the present paper.